 1) Log in to your SERC account and access the workspace

-One of the key features of the workshop is that discussions, action plans, and other workshop outcomes are recorded in a private online workspace.
+One of the key features of the workshop is that discussions, action plans, and other workshop outcomes are recorded in a private online workspace for reference.
 You will be working in the private workspace before and during the workshop.
 A SERC account is required to access the workspace.

-If you already have a SERC account, proceed to step 2 to confirm your access.
-If you do not have a SERC account, please create one:
+If you already have a SERC account, proceed to the second step to confirm your access.
+If you do not have a SERC account, please take a few minutes to create one:

-- Go to http://serc.carleton.edu/account and complete the fields to set up an account.
-Be sure to use the same email address you used to register for the workshop.
+- Go to http://serc.carleton.edu/account and complete the few fields there to set up an account.
+Be sure to use the same email address you used to register for the workshop and not an alias or other address.
 This is the email address that the system is expecting for you.

 You'll use this workspace in the following two sections.

 2) Complete Teaching with MATLAB Training

 a) Teaching with MATLAB is a set of interactive training modules that give you practice with some MATLAB online tools that you and your students will use in courses.